 This Policy sets out the ethical principles that the University must apply when seeking to conduct Research Involving Human Participants and the framework that will govern the application of those principles through the process for Ethics Approval by the Research Ethics Board (REB).
 Where Ethics Approval is not granted by the REB, a researcher may request Reconsideration, or as applicable, an appeal of an REB decision; provided that the onus is on the researcher to justify the grounds on which a Reconsideration or appeal is justified.
-This Policy describes the responsibilities of the University as a whole with respect to the REB, and specifically those responsibilities of Senate; and the Vice-President, Research and International the Board of Governors, the Vice-President, Research and International, and the Director, Office of Research Ethics, as delegated authority by the Board of Governors.
+This Policy describes the responsibilities of the University as a whole with respect to the REB, and specifically those responsibilities of Senate, the Vice-President, Research and International, and the Director, Office of Research Ethics, as delegated authority by the Board of Governors.